How to Get to Bordeaux?

 Many Bordeaux chateaux offer extended wine tasting programs, where you can taste best vintages, pair wines with food or even blend your own wines.
 Another interesting option is a cooking class at a chateau.

-More helpful tips on how to visit wineries in Bordeaux in my blog article Bordeaux Wine Tour Etiquette.
-Also, you may find my other blog posts about Bordeaux useful when planning your visit to Bordeaux.
+More helpful tips on how to visit wineries in Bordeaux in my blog posts about Bordeaux.

 Map of Top Wineries in Bordeaux